idea-statica/ideastatica-public/src/api-sdks/connection-api/clients/csharp/docs/MemberApi.md

             config.BasePath = "http://localhost";
             var apiInstance = new MemberApi(config);
-            var projectId = "projectId_example";  // Guid | The unique identifier of the opened project in the ConnectionRestApi service var connectionId = 56;  // int | Id of the connection to to update is member memberId var memberId = 56;  // int | Id of the member to be updated in the connection var conMember = new ConMember(); // ConMember | New member data (optional)
+            var projectId = "projectId_example";  // Guid | The unique identifier of the opened project in the ConnectionRestApi service var connectionId = 56;  // int | Id of the connection to to update is member newMemberData var conMember = new ConMember(); // ConMember | New member data (optional)

             try
             {
-                // Update the member in the connection by newMemberData ConMember result = apiInstance.UpdateMember(projectId, connectionId, memberId, conMember);
+                // Update the member in the connection by newMemberData ConMember result = apiInstance.UpdateMember(projectId, connectionId, conMember);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)